rvk7895/EleAtt-RNN-for-Action-Classification/README.md

 - [x] Implementaiton of GRU with attention layer
 - [x] Implementation of Standard LSTM
 - [x] Implementation of LSTM with attention layer
+- [ ] Implementation of Vanilla RNN
+- [ ] Implementation of Vanilla RNN with attention layer